zenml-io/blog.zenml.io/_posts/2022-03-11-solving_atari_games_with_ai.md

 ## Setting up the project

-We suggest you make one virtual environment and then work on these things.
-You can create a virtual environment using conda by following steps:-
+We suggest you create and work out of a virtual environment.
+You can create a virtual environment using `conda` by following these steps, but of course you can also use whatever you're familiar with:

 ```shell
 conda create -n envname python=x.x anaconda